Learning how to increase church tithing comes down to two factors:

 In the Sermon on the Mount, Christ warns us against getting too caught up in money matters.
 But he gives us the perfect antidote: "Seek first the Kingdom of God and righteousness" (Matt 6:33).

-Preaching the Gospel is the foundation for a healthy church in every way, especially finances.
+Preaching the Gospel in your tithe and offering messages, is the foundation for a healthy church in every way, especially finances.
 Put Christ at the center of all that you do so that money matters don't become your main focus.

 Money can be a tricky question for Christians.